Happy Husbands (2011 film): Plot

-Arjun, Champoo, and Mohit are married to wives who love them, however, they would prefer to meet other women and even date them.
-For this purpose, Arjun introduces them to a successful executive, Jaiveer, who is married to Priya, and has a young son.
-Through him they meet and get involved with a variety of women.
-Their respective wives are not aware of these turn of events, however, things get complicated for Jaiveer himself when his wife gets evidence of his infidelity.
+Arjun, Champoo, and Mohit are married to wives who love them; however, they would prefer to meet other women and even date them.
+For this purpose, Arjun introduces them to a successful executive, Jaiveer, who is married to Priya and has a young son.
+Through him, they meet and get involved with a variety of women.
+Their respective wives are not aware of these turns of events; however, things get complicated for Jaiveer himself when his wife gets evidence of his infidelity.